 Speaking of games that have been around for awhile, Final Fantasy has been beloved by many for over thirty years now.
 For the seasoned-gamer, Final Fantasy is among the classics that have made so many memories.
 And because of the game’s lifespan, it’s something they can pass on to their children, especially as we see so many of these great classics evolving with technology.
 What started on the original NES has now come all this way to our smart devices, which means it’s even more accessible for this generation than the last.

-While this game is huge (we’re talking over 3GB, soon-to-be 4), you won’t regret it.
+While this game is huge, you won’t regret it.
 The storyline alone is worth it, as you’ll work tirelessly to find Princess Garnet, who is the heir of Alexandria.
 There are so many plot twist (but we can’t offer spoilers) and adventures in this game, between meeting new people, forming alliances with others, and getting to the bottom of the impending doom before it’s too late.

 In Final Fantasy, some of the best parts of the game are in the details that seem minor at first glance.
 Between armor build-ability, mini games, achievements, new skills, and more, each little detail is there to create a game-focused app that will provide hours and hours of entertainment for a long time to come.